The Jumna

 Details

-The Jumna has been in the Museum collection since 1965 when Rev Canon Davies declared that the damage done by the floods of 1963 were too much to repair.
-When the boat moved to the care of the Busselton Historical Society it came with Rev Canon Davies log book, diary, old newspaper articles about the Jumna and her design specs.
-These can still be viewed by request at the Museum.
+The Jumna has been in the Museum collection since 1965 when Rev Canon Davies declared that the damage done by the floods of 1963 were too much to repair so the boat moved to the care of the Busselton Historical Society.
+Digitised versions of the Canon Davies' Jumna diary and logbook can be viewed on request at the Museum.

-When the Jumna exhibit was opened to the public in 2010 the interactive display included video of some of the P.S.
-Jumna's past journeys.
+On 20th January 2010 the Jumna exhibit was unveiled by the Canon's friend Sid Breeden and opened to the public.
+The interactive display includes video of some of the Jumna's past journeys.

 WA